“Can we reimburse employees for telehealth equipment?”

 Most employers land in one of two camps:

-Either approach can work.
-The problem is when the program grows legs-becomes ongoing, widely used, and implicitly tied to medical care-without being designed like a real benefit.
-That’s where ERISA questions, tax substantiation, and HIPAA-adjacent privacy issues start to show up.
+Both can work.
+The problem is when the program grows legs—becomes ongoing, widely used, and tied to medical care—without being designed like a real benefit program.
+That’s when ERISA questions, tax substantiation, and privacy issues surface.

 ERISA: when a “perk” starts acting like a plan

 A common pattern looks like this: “Email HR your receipt and we’ll reimburse up to $200 per year.”
-It feels lightweight and employee-friendly.
-But if it’s offered on an ongoing basis to support access to care, it can start to resemble an ERISA-covered benefit program-especially if there are eligibility rules, approval steps, or repeated administration.
+It sounds lightweight and employee-friendly.
+But if it’s ongoing and intended to support access to care, it can start to resemble an ERISA-covered program—especially if there are eligibility rules, approval steps, or repeated administration.

 Once something operates like a plan benefit, the expectations shift.
 You need clear rules, consistent administration, and (in many cases) formalized documentation.
 The biggest risk isn’t that you’re offering the reimbursement—it’s that you’re offering it informally and inconsistently.